TomCrypto/epsilon/README.md

              It may be necessary to tweak the code a little bit if features are missing, but nothing too hard, at least for MinGW.
 We're making it better, one #ifdef at a time.
+             The code does compile under Visual Studio C++ 2010 with a fair bit of effort (C++11 isn't apparently fully supported) but nothing too hard.

 __MAC__: Status unknown - the renderer has never been tested under Mac OS X. If
          you want to help out with Mac support, drop me a line (contact details